≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 6 | Return to sport | Normal game play |

 When evaluating a patient with a TBI, the priority is always airway, breathing, and circulation.
-It is also important to rule out any spinal cord/cervical spine injury and if suspected immobilization and radiography should occur.
+It is also important to rule out any spinal cord/cervical spine injury, and if suspected, immobilization and radiography should occur.
 Paresthesia, reduced consciousness, posterior midline tenderness/pain, or extremity weakness may suggest spinal cord/cervical spine injury.

 While gathering information regarding the client's home situation, prior level of function, and occupational profile, the client indicates that she does not recall the immediate events leading up to the fall (retrograde amnesia), nor does she believe that her family knows she is here in the hospital.
 Following ROM and strength assessment, the client begins complaining of a headache, stating, "I have had a headache since this morning.
 I think it is because of the lights" (photophobia).
 Wrapping up the OT evaluation, the OT advises the nurse of her findings related to retrograde amnesia and complaints of a headache and sensitivity to light.

-This information is then relayed to the MD, who suspects a possible TBI and orders a CT, which proves negative.
+This information is then relayed to the physician, who suspects a possible TBI and orders a CT, which proves negative.
 However, the doctor suspects the client may have a mild concussion and requests 2-hour neuro-checks and that therapy be continued.

-Head injuries are common, costly, and at times devastating.
+Head injuries are common, costly, and, at times, devastating.
 Healthcare Professionals should know how to assess, educate, and monitor patients with TBI.
 With recent information about mild traumatic brain injury in sports, it is becoming more important for all healthcare providers to fully understand TBI, its recognition, management, and prevention.

 CEUFast, Inc. is committed to furthering diversity, equity, and inclusion (DEI).
 While reflecting on this course content, CEUFast, Inc. would like you to consider your individual perspective and question your own biases.
 Remember, implicit bias is a form of bias that impacts our practice as healthcare professionals.
 Implicit bias occurs when we have automatic prejudices, judgments, and/or a general attitude towards a person or a group of people based on associated stereotypes we have formed over time.
 These automatic thoughts occur without our conscious knowledge and without our intentional desire to discriminate.
 The concern with implicit bias is that this can impact our actions and decisions with our workplace leadership, colleagues, and even our patients.
 While it is our universal goal to treat everyone equally, our implicit biases can influence our interactions, assessments, communication, prioritization, and decision-making concerning patients, which can ultimately adversely impact health outcomes.
 It is important to keep this in mind in order to intentionally work to self-identify our own risk areas where our implicit biases might influence our behaviors.
 Together, we can cease perpetuating stereotypes and remind each other to remain mindful to help avoid reacting according to biases that are contrary to our conscious beliefs and values.